neerajcodes888/Data-Science/README.md

 Contributions to this repository are welcome!
 Whether it's fixing a bug, adding a new project, or improving documentation, your contributions help make this resource better for everyone.

 Please refer to the [contribution guidelines](CONTRIBUTING.md) before submitting your contributions.

+## License 📝

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.